rdeepak-711/SimpleAPP/README.md

 APP 11:
     Creating a responsive navbar using HTML and CSS.
 Icons and some of their styling is from fontawesome.
 The navbar has some hover animation effect too.

+APP 12:
+    A loading screen animation created using HTML and CSS.
+The animation is all about the timing in the animation and the opacity of the colours used.